ZsoltMolnarrr/SpellEngine/README.md

 Fully data driven, (stored in a DynamicRegistry).

 Equipment sets require a two-way association:
-- Define the set in a data file
+- Define the set with a data file
+  - Referring all items part of the set (alongside the bonuses)
   - Example path: `resources/data/NAMESPACE/equipment_set/SET_NAME.json`
 - Assign the set to items, using an item component
   - Example item with an equipment set: `/give @p minecraft:iron_boots[spell_engine:equipment_set="NAMESPACE:SET_NAME"]`